PrathmeshYP/KisanSmart-Irrigation/README.md

 ## Usage
 - Ensure all sensors and connections are secure.
-- Monitor soil moisture, temperature, and humidity via the Blynk app.
+- Monitor soil moisture, temperature, and humidity via the Blynk App.
 - The pump turns ON automatically when moisture is below threshold.
 - You can manually override pump control from Blynk.
 - Adjust settings based on crop or environmental needs.